-If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's Internet port, and then follow steps 4 and 5 to complete the hardware connection.
+If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's WAN port, and then follow steps 4 and 5 to complete the hardware connection.

 - 1. Turn off the modem, and remove the backup battery if it has one. - 2.
-Connect the modem to the router's Internet port with an Ethernet cable. - 3.
+Connect the modem to the router's WAN port with an Ethernet cable. - 3.
 Turn on the modem, and then wait about 2 minutes for it to restart.

-- 4. Connect the power adapter to the router and turn on the router. - 5.
+- 4. Connect the power adapter to the router. - 5.
 Verify that the following LEDs are on and solid to confirm the hardware is connected.